halukbayraktar/halukbayraktar.github.io/_pages/about.md

 ### [Chairman, SAHA (Turkish Defense Cluster)](https://www.sahaistanbul.org.tr/)

 * Co-founder and Chairman of the Board since 2017
-* Biggest industrial cluster of Turkey, including more than 400 companies and 11 universities
+* Largest industrial cluster in Turkey, including more than 400 companies and 11 universities
 * 2nd biggest within European Aerospace Cluster Partnership
-* Coordinated top tier aerospace and defense companies with many subsidiary companies.
+* Coordinated top tier aerospace and defense companies with many subsidiary companies for business development.
 Established programs for B2B meetings and organizations
 * Organized SAHA EXPO defense exhibition in Istanbul, hosting over 13,000 registrants
-* Started Industrial Competence Evaluation and Support Program (EYDEP), Mini MBA for sector leaders
+* Started Industrial Competence Evaluation and Support Program (EYDEP), Mini MBA for professional sector leaders
-* Initiated sundry industrial innovation network hub projects
+* Initiated many industrial innovation network hub projects

 ### Chairman, Black Sea Shield
 * Co-founder and Chairman of the Board
 * Established venture between Baykar and state-owned [Ukrspecexport](http://www.ukrspecexport.com/index/index/lang/eng) to enhance and to create synergy between the aerospace & defense sectors of Turkey and Ukraine
-* Strategically direct technology efforts across a variety of systems from engines to missiles and more
+* Strategically direct technology efforts across a variety of systems from propulsions, guidance to kinetic effects.

 ### [Chairman, Turkey Technology Team (T3)](http://turkiyeteknolojitakimi.org/en/)

 * Co-founder and Chairman of the Board
 * Established Maker Technology Workshops ([Deneyap](https://deneyap.org/)) for Turkish youth.
 * Initiated the vision to ensure all Turkish cities (today at 12 and counting) had high schools with kits to enable supplementary learning in robotics, coding, artificial intelligence, electronics, cyber security, internet of things
-* Established [Teknofest 2018](https://www.teknofest.org/), worlds' second biggest aerospace & technology festival where over 550,000 people attended in just the first year
+* Established [Teknofest 2018](https://www.teknofest.org/), the worlds' second biggest aerospace & technology festival where over 550,000 people attended in just the first year
-* Crafted the vision for [Bilim Usküdar](https://www.bilimuskudar.org), the first science center in Istanbul, opened in 2018
+* Crafted the vision for [Bilim Usküdar](https://www.bilimuskudar.org), the first science center in Istanbul, which opened in 2018
 * Worked on "1001 Technology Teams", designed to provide resources for aspiring teams in high school and university to ensure their projects see the light of day
 * Established [T3 Startup center program](https://www.t3gm.org/) to promote budding entrepreneurs in Turkey

 ### [Co-Founder, Cezeri AI](https://cezerirobot.com/)

 * Artificial Intelligence startup focusing on civilian tech from autonomous vehicles to flying tech
-* Pushing to ensure Turkey gets a head start in the next industrial phase of automation
+* Providing leadership to ensure Turkey gets a head start in the next industrial phase of automation

 ### [Board Member, Tubitak (Turkish Science & Technology Research Foundation)](http://www.tubitak.gov.tr/)

 * Worked on directing Foundation's resources to small and medium sized businesses, outside its traditional focus within academia and large corporate entities
-* decentarlized and democratized TUBITAK activity to penetrate primary schools and public institutions beyond what was a more concentrated activity profile
+* Broadened the scope and democratized TUBITAK activity to penetrate more primary schools and public institutions than before